HKAN: Hierarchical Kolmogorov-Arnold Network without Backpropagation: Preliminary

 However, the theorem's practical application faces certain limitations.
 The inner functions $\phi_{q,p}$ can be highly non-smooth, even when $f$ is smooth, potentially complicating computational implementation.
 Moreover, while theoretically powerful, the representation may not be efficiently computable in practice.

-The Kolmogorov–Arnold representation theorem stands as a bridge between pure mathematics and applied computational science, highlighting the potential for representing complex functions through simpler components while also illustrating the challenges in translating theoretical results into practical applications.
+KART stands as a bridge between pure mathematics and applied computational science, highlighting the potential for representing complex functions through simpler components while also illustrating the challenges in translating theoretical results into practical applications.